-Unlike some towns, Bladensburg isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bladensburg are a mix of both white- and blue-collar jobs.
-Overall, Bladensburg is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Bladensburg who work in office and administrative support (18.23%), sales jobs (9.13%), and maintenance occupations (6.77%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bladensburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Bladensburg is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Bladensburg who work in office and administrative support (17.21%), maintenance occupations (10.42%), and healthcare suport services (7.29%).

-The per capita income in Bladensburg in 2010 was $23,630, which is low income relative to Maryland, and middle income relative to the rest of the US.
-This equates to an annual income of $94,520 for a family of four.
+The per capita income in Bladensburg in 2018 was $24,722, which is low income relative to Maryland, and lower middle income relative to the rest of the US.
+This equates to an annual income of $98,888 for a family of four.
 However, Bladensburg contains both very wealthy and poor people as well.

 Bladensburg is an extremely ethnically-diverse town.
 The people who call Bladensburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bladensburg residents report their race to be Black or African-American, followed by White.
 Bladensburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.96% of the town’s residents.
-Important ancestries of people in Bladensburg include Trinidadian and Tobagonian, African, Other Subsaharan African, and Haitian.
+People of Hispanic or Latino origin account for 25.61% of the town’s residents.
+Important ancestries of people in Bladensburg include African, Irish, Other Subsaharan African, German, and Sierra Leonean.

 The most common language spoken in Bladensburg is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.